cookbooks/co-chef-keepalived/README.md

 Description
 ===========

 This is a fork of the [Opscode keepalived cookbook](https://github.com/opscode/cookbooks/tree/master/keepalived).
 It installs keepalived and defines attributes that can be used to customize the configuration file.
-Additionally, there are configuration files tailored for:
-* HAProxy
-* (postgresql coming soon)

 Changes
 =======